wavefrontHQ/docs/pages/doc/tracing_basics.md

 You can view trace data by [looking for a trace](trace_data_query.html).
 1. Select **Applications > Traces** in the task bar.
-2. In the Traces browser, select the filters that describe the spans to be matched in the Traces Query Builder and click **Search**.
+2. Use the Traces Query Builder to select the filters that describe the spans to be matched.
+3. Click **Search**.

-The browser displays the traces that contain the matched spans.
+The Traces browser displays the traces that contain the matched spans.
 * Use the histograms on the left to find potential problem spots.
 * Explore what's going on in the service map.
 * Drill down to learn more about time spent, errors, and span logs.